 What to Expect in Maui (updated spring 2022)

-As of March 26, 2022 all restrictions related to Covid have been lifted.
+As of March 26, 2022 all restrictions related to Covid were lifted.
 No pre-departure testing or uploading of a vaccine card, and no filling out the SafeArrivals app.
 Of course things can always change so do check current information at the State of Hawaii Travel website.

-And prices have risen significantly for everything from hotels (up an estimated 40% in Maui, from 2019) to rental cars.
-A separate post is coming soon on ways to save money on a Maui vacation.
-Here’s a few ideas:
+Prices rose significantly during the pandemic for everything from hotels (up an estimated 40% in Maui, from 2019) to rental cars.
+Here are a few ideas for saving money on a Maui vacation: